shelpuk/AWS_simulator_for_reinforcement_learning/README.md

 The simulator simulates running such a setup with all these uncertainties.
 You can run it in automated mode where the simulation takes a traffic pattern from a real cloud application or in a manual mode where you can control these uncertainties with simple user interface.
 ![picture alt](https://github.com/shelpuk/AWS_simulator_for_reinforcement_learning/blob/master/img/Cloud_Simulator.png)

+## How to start

 ## Components
 The environment consists of the following components.
 - **interfaceSimulator.py** implements simulator of AWS infrastructure including all uncertainties described above.
 - **controller.py** implements control logic.
 Predefine for using reinforcement learning controller.
 - **full_balancer_model_normal.csv** contains a data for simulating load on your application in requests per second.
 - **control.py** is a script for running the simulation.

+## Useful methods
+You may need the following methods in order to